Travel health insurance: key points

 It depends on your plan.
 If you’re enrolled in Medicare, your Medigap plan might provide some coverage for international travel (Original Medicare doesn’t cover care outside the U.S., with very limited exceptions).

 If you’ve got private coverage, it depends on your plan.
-In general, life or limb medical emergencies are covered, but the onus is on the patient to prove that the situation was truly an emergency, and the cost of medical evacuation back to the United States is rarely covered by standard U.S.-based health plans.
+On some plans, life or limb medical emergencies are covered, but the onus is on the patient to prove that the situation was truly an emergency, and the cost of medical evacuation back to the United States is rarely covered by standard U.S.-based health plans.
 (Travel insurance plans generally do cover medication evacuations).

 Travel insurance: A widely available solution if you’re traveling abroad